 Uggie the dog delivered a show-stopping performance at Sunday night’s Golden Globes, bouncing across the stage on his two hind legs and then playing dead as the cast of "The Artist" accepted the Best Picture award for a musical or comedy.
 The pup stars with Jean Dujardin and Bérénice Bejo in the silent French romance, which picked up a total of three Golden Globes.

 The star-studded audience oohed and ahhed and cheered as Uggie, dressed to the nines in a collar and black bowtie, performed his tricks.
 Backstage on the red carpet, the little Jack Russell Terrier celebrated his win with the cast, and even posed with a paw up on the trophy.

 But there’s no rest for stars, even the four-legged kind.
 After his big night out, Uggie rolled out of bed early this morning to make the media rounds, including an appearance on the "Today" show with movie mogel Harvey Weinstein.
 Not bad for a pup who was once on his way to the pound after not one, but two families found him too hyper to live with.
 Fortunately, Uggie was adopted by trainer Omar von Mueller and his family, where he joined eight other dogs and two cats, as well as a couple of pigeons and a trained parrot.
 That’s quite a cast.

-Check out the video of Uggie’s Golden Globe tricks, beginning just after the 2-minute mark.
+Check out the video of Uggie’s Golden Globe tricks.